 Leipnik Haggadah

 2. Among other places, he worked in Hamburg and Altona, where he created this remarkable Haggadah in 1738

-3. 50 miniatures depict biblical and contemporary ritual scenes and are based on the engravings by Abraham Bar Jacob
+3. 50 miniatures depict biblical and contemporary ritual scenes and are based on engravings by Abraham Bar Jacob

+Leipnik Haggadah